sjlaurino/SlapGame/directions/README2.md

 #### Warning Refactoring will break your code....
 But its okay.
 Don't be afraid to break things.

-Now work on converting your global variables to properties that can be used through a `Target Object`.
-This will make it so you have to update your code in your `update` function to something like `target.health`
+X-Now work on converting your global variables to properties that can be used through a `Target Object`.
+This X-will make it so you have to update your code in your `update` function to something like `target.health`

-Get your code back up and working with this new object
+X-Get your code back up and working with this new object

 ### Step 2 - Items (2pts)
 - It's now time to add items to our game.
 Items are objects that will be created to allow modifications to our attacks.